canonical/netplan/doc/netplan-yaml.md

 **Purpose**: Use the `ethernets` key to configure Ethernet interfaces.

-**Structure**: The key consists of a mapping of interface names.
+**Structure**: The key consists of a mapping of Ethernet interface IDs.
 Each `ethernet` has a number of configuration options.
-You don't need to define each interface by their names inside the `ethernets` mapping.
-You can use any name that describes the interface and match the actual network card using the `match` key.
-The general configuration structure for ethernets is shown below.
+You don't need to define each interface by their name inside the `ethernets` mapping.
+You can use any ID that describes the interface and match the actual network card using the `match` key.
+The general configuration structure for Ethernets is shown below.

 ```yaml